pedrolabonia/pydavinci/README.md

 ```

-Now we just need to import it!
+Now, with Davinci Resolve open, we just need to import it!

 ```python
 from pydavinci import davinci